C22-PS001-Capstone/Vee-Mobile/README.md

 ## License
 License of this project under MIT.
 See [LICENSE](LICENSE)

+## Common Issues
+**Problem**: Unable to receive accurate nearest gas station.

+**Solving**: Turn on the battery saver, and turn off immediately the battery saver.
+The application will reset the location listener.

 ## Credits
 We would like to thank the makers of theese cool plugins and images.